The Baird Institute Scholarships & Grants Program

 Information for Students

 The surgeons at The Baird Institute who supervise research students are called ‘Academic Surgeons’.
-These are surgeons who commit extra time after their clinical practice for this purpose.
+These are surgeons who commit extra time outside of their clinical practice for this purpose.
+Each surgeon has particular interests within cardiothoracic surgery and thus supervise different students based on their project.

 Please visit the Research page to see the specific-interest groups at The Baird Institute.
 We have a particular focus in: